kamejosh/owlbear-hp-tracker/docs/store.md

 The following settings are available:

 + Statblock Game Rules: You can choose between DnD 5e and Pathfinder 2e as source for your statblocks.
 This will impact what statblocks are found, how they are displayed, and the content (including spells).
++ Tabletop Almanac API Key: Here you can enter the Tabletop Almanac API Key to access your custom statblocks
 + HP Bar Segments: This setting can be used to obfuscate the real HP loss of a creature.
 E.g. when set to "2" the HP Bar differentiates between 3 states: Full HP, less than half HP, and 0 HP.
 When changing the settings HP Bars are not updated until the HP value is changed at least once.
 + Text and Bar Offset: To have a more flexible positioning of the HP Bar and Text, a value can be entered (negative or positive number) and the position of the HP Bar and Text is then adjusted by this value.
 + Armorclass Icon and Text Offset: To have a more flexible positioning of the AC Background and Text an offset for the X- and Y-Axis can be added.
 This value is scaled considering the Token size.